 According to an article published by the University of Minnesota, spirituality is a broad concept.
 It’s interpretation leaves room for different perspectives, all of which are closely aligned with personal outlooks and beliefs.
 In general, spirituality includes a sense of connection to something bigger than self.
 It may also explore or search for meaning in life.
 In total, it’s a universal experience and something that is unique to us.

 Well known sobriety group, Alcoholics Anonymous, is based in faith practices and is largely considered a spiritually led service.
 While this can be a turn-off for some, the concept of spirituality in recovery is not uncommon.
 After all, spirituality is more than religion and ideology.
 Most believe that it’s fluid and subject to viewpoints and relative to individual situations.
-For this reason, spirituality in recovery may provide an additional support system that can prevent relapse.
+For this reason, spirituality in recovery may provide an additional support system that can help offset relapsing on drugs.

 Living with Addiction